Assent Auctions: Frequently Asked Questions

 What if my plane has many overdue inspections or service bulletins?

-If it can legally fly (with a ferry permit) to the auction, it can be sold.
+If it can legally fly (with a ferry permit), it can be sold.
 But all outstanding inspections, airworthiness directives, and service bulletins must be disclosed.

 I have a broker representing my aircraft, should I part with them?

 Absolutely NOT!
 Your broker will be extremely valuable before, during and after the auction.
-It is very likely that you will receive an offer on your aircraft prior to auction with Assent + your broker’s marketing efforts.
-At the auction, your broker will be managing your aircraft sale, answering buyer questions and increasing their interest.
+At the auction, your broker will be pivotal in managing the sale of your aircraft.

 Do I need a broker to buy an aircraft at auction?